Comingle/OSSex/README.md

 dev.flicker(int powerLevel, unsigned int stepTime, unsigned int totalTime);
 ```

 `flicker()` randomly turns outputs on and off.
-It will do this `totalTime` has elapsed.
+It will do this until `totalTime` has elapsed.
 It will select a random output, turn it on for a time period of at most `stepTime`, turn it off, then select another output and repeat the process.

 This function is currently untested.